lpietan/GenoMLizer/README.md

 ```

 #### geneTransform
-Transforms variant variables to gene variables.
+Transforms variant variables into gene variables.
 Variants within the same gene annotations are binned.
-All allele variables are added to create a gene_allele variable and all CADD variables are added to create a gene_CADD variable. geneTransform has 5 agruments (order matters).
-If 'SFC' or 'DC' are selected for the correction, the file 'variables_corrected.csv' will also be outputted and is needed as input for the genePrep command.
-This file can and should be renamed if multiple runs of this command are being performed in the same directory.
+All allele variables are summed to create a gene_allele variable and all CADD variables are summed to create a gene_CADD variable. `geneTransform` has 5 arguments (order matters).
+If `SFC` or `DC` are selected for the `correction`, the file `variables_corrected.csv` will also be output and is needed as input for the `genePrep` command.
+This file can and should be renamed if multiple runs of this command are performed in the same directory.
 ```

 geneTransform input.csv output.csv bpRegion correction correction_threshold